crystaldevorg/check-translated-content-mdn/README.md

 # Check Translated Content MDN

+**CrystalDev is making an effort to translate MDN content to Brazilian Portuguese.
+This script is part of that effort.**

-This script checks the status of a list of URLs and updates a Notion page with the results.
-For each URL, it creates a new block in Notion with a checkbox indicating whether the URL is accessible or not.
+This script checks the status of a list of URLs for translated content on MDN and updates a Notion page with the results.

 ## How to use